AlexCharlton/midi-m8/readme.md

 ## Installation
 Precompiled 64 bit binaries for Linux, Windows and OS X can be found in the [Releases](https://github.com/AlexCharlton/midi-m8/releases/latest).

+There are 4 versions of midi-m8: The CLI app, a standalone GUI, a VST3 plugin, and a CLAP plugin.
+Only the CLI version is available on Linux.
+All versions are compiled for x64 Windows, x64 OSX and ARM arm64 OSX.

 ## Usage
 ```
 Usage: midi-m8 [OPTIONS] <INPUT_FILE>